Kony-CSE/ScanditBarcodeScanner/README.md

 Using the jar exported in Step 2 do the FFI integrations.
 Copy the AAR under Customlibs/andriod folder

-In case if there are few more dependencies to be added in build.gralde.
-Do use a precompile task to achieve this.

 Steps for AAR Integration in Kony Studio 6.5

 Do follow the above steps and later below is the additional step to be done for Kony Studio 6.5